 The moment a random dark thought comes into your mind, flush it out (2 Corinthians 10:5).
 While you may not be able to totally eradicate all dark thoughts from entering your mind, it’s your responsibility to kick the thoughts out and replace them with the word of God.

 Put your thoughts to the test.
 Keep your thoughts true, noble, right, pure, lovely, admirable, excellent and praiseworthy.
 If you find yourself focusing on a thought that does not fulfill all the 8 criteria above, kick it out!!

 Focus on the living word

-JESUS is the word (John 1:1).
+JESUS is the Word (John 1:1).
 Keep your eyes steadfastly fixed on him for he is the author and finisher of your faith (Hebrews 12:2).

-As you go into the new year, resolve to renew your mind by letting the word of God dominate your life.
+Resolve to renew your mind by letting the word of God dominate your life.

 Except where indicated, Scriptures are taken from the NIV.